Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

 - relationships between telemetry spans
 - attributes attached to telemetry spans

+More detailed distributed tracing convention can be found at https://github.com/Azure/azure-sdk/blob/main/docs/tracing/distributed-tracing-conventions.yml .

 ActivitySource support can be enabled through either of these three steps:

 - Set the `AZURE_EXPERIMENTAL_ENABLE_ACTIVITY_SOURCE` environment variable to `true`.